ContinuumIO/hexrd/hexrd/xrd/transforms/tests/TEST_README.rst

 once per implementation, the class variable of the test having as value the specific alternative implementation for the test.

-This will look like a bit like:
+This will look like like:

 .. code:: python
    import unittest